 „STEM initiative“ is the largest German STEM-network comprising the majority of initiatives and activities of German companies, designed to win more qualified professionals for the subjects science, technology, engineering and mathematics.
-The initiative was founded in May 2008 under the patronage of German chancellor Dr Angela Merkel.
+The initiative was founded in May 2008 under the patronage of German Chancellor a.
+D. Dr. Angela Merkel.
+Since 2022, the German Chancellor Olaf Scholz has held the patronage.
 It offers a platform for STEM activities and numerous initiatives.
 STEM’s goal is to present changes of STEM-related topics to the wide public, to inspire and interest young people for STEM and lend weight to political demands.

 Since 2011, and in co-operation with our nationwide partners and national employers’ associations as well as training institutes, we honour those schools that put emphasis on STEM values.
 The signet “STEM-friendly school” is not an award for the best STEM schools, but for those taking first, important steps into that direction.
 It is, if you will, an award for mass sports.
 Our goal is to reach 10% of secondary schools.